 Rosalind Blackwell ND MRN MCPP LCSP (Phys) PG Dip Nutritional Medicine

 Naturopathy, Medical Herbalism, Remedial Massage and Manipulation Therapy, Clinical Nutrition, Functional Immunology

-Rosalind is a doctor of naturopathic medicine, (not a GMC doctor), medical herbalist and clinic director.
+Rosalind is a Doctor of Naturopathy, (full member of the GCRN, not a GMC doctor), medical herbalist and clinic director.
 She completed her 4 year training as a herbalist at the then School of Herbal Medicine, Tunbridge Wells in 1986 and as a naturopath at the then British College of Naturopathy and Osteopathy in 1994.
 She is also qualified in massage and joint manipulation and holds a diploma in remedial massage and manipulative therapy.
 She holds a Post Graduate Diploma in Nutritional Medicine from the University of Surrey.
 She is trained in Functional Immunology and Micro immunotherapy.
 She has been in practice for over 30 years.

 - Member of the General Council and Register of Naturopaths